By Kathy Santo | Updated: April 26 2019

 The answer to this problem, I think, is tied directly to how your life changes during this time of year.
 Maybe your dog doesn’t get the amount of attention and exercise he’s used to, so his boredom drives him to find another outlet.
 Dogs can’t watch Netflix to entertain themselves, but they derive great pleasure in eating the TV remote!
 The decorations that he only sees on holidays make a particularly enticing target (hence his penchant for them vs. the furniture that he sees year-round).

-And let’s not forget the extra family or social commitments that cause you – and your family – to be abnormally excited and stressed out.
+And let’s not forget the extra family or social commitments that cause you – and your family! – to be abnormally excited and stressed out.
 Dogs are accurate barometers of our emotions; they feel (and become confused by) the stress and chaos that ensues.
-Although you can take a warm bath to decompress, your dog’s options are usually of the oral variety, so be sure to offer him plenty of suitable outlets for his chewing in the form of new (durable!) toys and to monitor him closely whenever he’s near the decorations.
-As dog owners, it’s our responsibility to provide them with the opportunity to engage in activities that serve their minds as well as their bodies.
-And when the basics will be met – a healthy diet, proper training, affection, exercise and toys that are appropriate for your dog – then everyone will have a happy holiday season.
+Although you can take a hot bath or go to the gym to decompress, your dog’s options are usually of the oral variety, so be sure to offer him plenty of suitable outlets for his chewing in the form of new (durable!) toys.
+In addition, remember to monitor him closely whenever he’s near the decorations.
+As dog owners, it’s our responsibility to provide our dogs with the opportunity to engage in activities that serve their minds as well as their bodies.
+And when the basics are being met – a healthy diet, proper training, affection, exercise, and toys that are appropriate for your dog – then everyone will have a happier holiday season.

 Kathy Santo has spent her entire career as a dog trainer and handler, training dogs and winning over 500 obedience, agility and Canine Good Citizenship titles.
 Working with her own dogs, she has achieved every competitive obedience title the American Kennel Club (AKC) has offered and earned the prestigious AKC “Obedience Trial Champion” title (OTCh) multiple times.